Honda recalls nearly 250K vehicles because bearing can fail and cause engines to run poorly or stall

 DETROIT – Honda is recalling nearly 250,000 vehicles in the U.S. because bearings can fail, causing the engines to stall and increasing the risk of a crash.

-Honda says in documents posted Friday by .U.S. safety regulators that connecting rod bearings in the engine can wear and seize due to a manufacturing error, damaging the engines.
-The engines could stall while being driven, increasing the risk of a fire or crash.
+Honda says in documents posted Friday by the National Highway Traffic Safety Administration that connecting rod bearings in the engine can wear and seize due to a manufacturing error, damaging the engines.
+The engines could run improperly or stall while being driven, increasing the risk of a fire, crash or injury.

-The automaker says in documents that it has no reports of injuries.
+The automaker says in documents that it has 1,450 warranty claims due to the problem but no reports of injuries.